Main navigation | Main content

 - Regular meetings with Scholars Program advisors.

-- After you're enrolled in the program, attend a Workshop for New Scholars.
+- As part of the application provess, you'll attend a Workshop for New Scholars.

 - 400 community engagement hours.